johandry/VeDeV/README.md

 Build a machine image from the template in the repository, there is no need to write the entire name of the distro:

     $ ./vedev build ubuntu-14.1

-When you finish, you may clean the packer box with:

-    $ ./vedev clean box ubuntu-14.1

-Or, you may delete the packer cache or the vagrant environment with the options 'clean cache' and 'clean vagrant'.
-Or clean it all with 'clean all'.

 Check the VeDeV help for more details.